-The investments of the Plan are stated at fair value, which are based on the hierarchy established by accounting principles generally accepted in the United States.
+The investments of the Plan are stated at fair value, which are based on the hierarchy established by accounting principles generally accepted in the United States of America.
 The hierarchy is based on the valuation inputs used to measure fair value of the assets.
 Level 1 are quoted prices in an active market for identical assets; Level 2 are significant other observable inputs and Level 3 are significant unobservable inputs

 Purchases and sales of securities are recorded on a trade basis.
-The net appreciation (depreciation) in fair value of investment securities consists of the net change in unrealized appreciation (depreciation) in fair value and realized gains (losses) upon the sale of investments.
+The net appreciation in fair value of investment securities consists of the net change in unrealized appreciation (depreciation) in fair value and realized gains (losses) upon the sale of investments.
 The net change in unrealized appreciation (depreciation) in fair value and unrealized gains (losses) upon sale are determined using the fair values as of the beginning of the year or the purchase price if acquired since that date.
-Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.